 Held to Maturity Investment

-A held to maturity investment is the investment made by a company which it intends to hold till maturity while it has the capacity to honor such intention.
+A held to maturity investment is a debt investment made by a company which it intends to hold till maturity, and it has the capacity to honor such intention.

-Only debt securities can be classified as held to maturity because they have a definite maturity.
-Equity securities on the other hand have no maturity and hence they cannot be classified as held to maturity.
+Only debt investments can be classified as held to maturity because they have a definite maturity.
+Equity securities, on the other hand, have no maturity and hence they cannot be classified as held to maturity.

-HMI Ltd. intends to hold the bonds to maturity so they classified them as held to maturity and the acquisition is recorded as follows:
+HMI Ltd. intends to hold the bonds to maturity, so it classified them as held to maturity and the acquisition is recorded as follows: